How To Get Around Tulum: 5 Best Ways

 You can get to Tulum from Playa Del Carmen, Cancun, and other places using the ADO Bus.

-From Playa Del Carmen to Tulum or vice versa, it only costs around $8-$20 US, which is not bad at all!
+From Playa Del Carmen to Tulum or vice versa, it only costs around $8-$20 US, which is not bad!

 How To Get Around Tulum at Night

-If you didn’t rent a car, the best way to get around Tulum at night is by taxi.
+If you choose not to rent a car, the best way to get around Tulum at night is by taxi.

 Is it safe to walk in Tulum at Night?

 Yes, depending on where you’re walking.
-If you’re walking around Tulum Centro, you’ll be fine; the street is well-lit and lively in the evening, with many locals/tourists all around.
+If you’re walking around Tulum Town, you’ll be fine.
+The street is well-lit and lively in the evening, with many locals/tourists all around.

-While in general terms, Tulum is safe.
-At night precautions should be taken.
+In general terms, Tulum is safe.
+But at night, precautions should be taken.

 Tips for Getting Around Tulum

-If you want to do excursions in Tulum, like guided tours, cenote visits, and more.
-It’s best to book a tour with transportation included; it’s convenient and worth it!
+Suppose you want to do excursions in Tulum, such as guided tours, cenote visits, and more.
+It’s best to book a tour with transportation included, it’s convenient and worth it!
+Most tours offer transportation, but it’s best to double check when you’re booking your excursion.

-Bring Cash: Always have cash on you in Tulum, Mexico operates on a cash society.
+Bring Cash: Always have cash on you in Tulum because the town operates on a cash society.
 Taxis don’t accept credit cards, and you must pay cash.
 Taxis and many businesses, including rental shops, will only accept cash.

-Taxi Scams: Taxi scams happen in Tulum; the best way to avoid them is to confirm the price and destination twice with the driver.
-A clear understanding will most likely avoid being scammed.
+Taxi Scams: This is one of the most common scams in Tulum.
+The best way to avoid taxi scams is to confirm the price and destination twice with the driver.
+A clear understanding will most likely avoid being scammed by them.

-Take Photos of Rentals: It doesn’t matter if you’re renting a car, scooter, or bike; take a few clear photos of the original condition of your rental.
-Rental companies sometimes will try to accuse you of minor damage and ask for extra payment – this is common in most countries.
+Take Photos of Rentals: It doesn’t matter if you’re renting a car, scooter, or bike.
+Take a few clear photos of the original condition of your rental.
+Rental companies sometimes will try to accuse you of minor damage and ask for extra payment – This scams is common in most countries.

 Travel Insurance: Make sure you buy travel insurance before coming to Mexico.
 You never know what can happen, and hospital bills in Mexico can add up.